 But as an example, let’s say you wanted to extract the valid documents attributed to a user.
 To do that you’d head to the Report Builder, select ‘Document’ as your report type, then add a filter “Valid Until” is “Greater Than” the current date. (by the way, you can save this report for later use, by first clicking [Show Report] and then click the [Save As] button).

 A report using these settings will show you all valid document records in your account.
 If you’d then like to filter it down to just a single user, click [Add filter], select ‘User’ as the filter.
 Then, click the search below to select or search for the user’s (or users’) records that you’d like to export and click [Show Report].

 And there you go.
 Scrolling down the bottom of the page, you can now see all valid documents for that user which you can export to CSV by clicking the [Export] button.

 To do this with Course Enrolments, instead of choosing ‘Document’ as the report type, choose ‘Course Enrolment’ and apply the filters as needed.

-Finally, there’s automations.
-In the long run we’ll be building some default automations for for learning and documents.
-At the moment they are some options available, but they’re still fairly basic, so in the meantime I’ll just say that more is coming.
+Finally, there are automations.
+In the long run, we’ll be building some default automations for learning and documents.
+At the moment they are some options available, but they’re still fairly basic, so in the mean time I’ll just say that more is coming.
 One that you might want to put in place straight away though would be to notify users when they’re assigned to a new course.

 Without going into a full tutorial on Automations (which is coming, I promise!), this can be done by going to Settings > Automations, then clicking [Add] and selecting ‘Course Enrollment’